- Ethics and Compliance Office

-The Illinois Executive Ethics Commission (Ethics Commission) is comprised of nine appointed commissioners, each serving a four-year term.
-The Commission's duties include: conducting administrative hearings on allege violations of the Ethics Act, providing guidance to the Ethics Officers, and overseeing ethics training for all employees of the executive branch of state government.
+The Illinois Executive Ethics Commission (ECC) is comprised of nine appointed commissioners, each serving a four-year term.
+The Executive Ethics Commission's duties include: conducting administrative hearings on alleged violations of the State Officials and Employees Ethics Act (Illinois Ethics Act), providing guidance to ethics officers, and overseeing ethics training for all employees of the executive branch of state government.
 For more information visit the Illinois Executive Ethics Commission website.

 For university employees, the Office of Executive Inspector General for the Agencies of the Illinois Governor (OEIG) serves as the executive inspector general.
 This position is appointed by the governor of the state of Illinois for a term of five years.

-Established in 2003, the OEIG acts as an independent state agency, whose primary function is to investigate fraud, abuse and violations of laws, rules and policies in state government.
-It investigates reported allegations of misconduct by the employees, appointees, elected officials, and state vendors under its jurisdiction.
+Established in 2003, the OEIG acts as an independent state agency whose primary function is to investigate fraud, abuse and violations of laws, rules and policies in state government.
+It responds to reports and investigates allegations of misconduct by the employees, appointees, elected officials, and state vendors under its jurisdiction.
 The OEIG may also initiate investigations without receipt of a specific complaint.

 The OEIG's jurisdiction includes state public universities, the Office of the Governor, the Office of the Lieutenant Governor, and all state agencies and departments of the executive branch of state government, except for those agencies under the jurisdiction of the Offices of the Attorney General, the Comptroller, the Treasurer, and Secretary of State.

-If you are asked by an individual from the Inspector General's Office to participate in an investigation, the law requires that you cooperate.
+If you are asked by an individual from the OEIG to participate in an investigation, the law requires that you cooperate.
 In order to conduct their business in a confidential manner, the investigators may ask that you not share any details of your discussion.
 You are expected to respond to the questions of the investigator fully and factually, without inference or presumption.